entando/app-builder/README.md

 a boolean used to determine whether the API calls will be against a real Entando Core or if they are just being mocked internally.

 #### `DOMAIN` (string, default: `null`)
 a string representing the domain name of the Entando Core instance.
-The protocol is optional.
+The protocol is optional and it is possible to specify a subdirectory of the domain.
+Trailing slashes are not valid and it only vaildates up to 3rd level domains.

 All the following would be valid values:

 - http://my.entando.com
 - https://my.entando.com
 - //my.entando.com
+- //my.entando.com/entando-sample

 ### Sample .env file